WybeNetwork/VistaPanel-Customizations/tutorial-link-changer/readme.md

 # Tutorials Link Changer

-Where to put?
-Anywhere

-Installation :
+## What does it do?
+Basically what the title says!
+It changes the "Tutorials" link on VistaPanel with your own Knowledge Base link.

+## Where should I put it?
+You can put it anywhere, although we recommend to put it on Footer Advert Area.

+## How can I install it?
-Create a script tag with src pointing to tutorial-link-changer.js or tutorial-link-changer.min.js for minified version and place it on the footer ads (Recommended).
+Create a script tag with `src` pointing to `tutorial-link-changer.js` or `tutorial-link-changer.min.js` for minified version.

-Initialization :
+In case you do not know how to do that or are too lazy to do it, we have provided a ready code below.

+### How to initialize it?
-An object called "b" (lowercase) must be initialized with the following variable
+An object called "b" (lowercase) must be initialized with the following variables:
-Note : May be combined with the b var on cpanel-logo-to-copyright and any other scripts.

-Required variable's :
     * tutorial -> URL of your tutorials with HTTP Protocol.

 Example :